 The average gasoline tank holds three to four times the energy of the fuel-cell vehicles’ hydrogen tanks, making it that much more dangerous in a fire or collision.

 The fuel tanks for hydrogen are heavily reinforced in order to contain the pressurized gas.
-In tests that involve firing live ammunition into filled tanks, the gas vented so rapidly that even in tests when it caught fire it was out of the tank before explosive pressure could build up. hydrogen storage tanks also have repeatedly been proven safe in crash testing.
+In tests that involve firing live ammunition into filled tanks, the gas vented so rapidly that even in tests when it caught fire it was out of the tank before explosive pressure could build up.
+Furthermore hydrogen storage tanks also have repeatedly been proven safe in crash testing.

 The University of Miami’s gasoline versus hydrogen test involved breaching the fuel lines of identical vehicles, one equipped with a hydrogen tank, the other with a gasoline tank, and lighting the leaking fuels.
 The resulting flames caused severe damage to the gasoline-fueled vehicle, while the hydrogen-using vehicle was undamaged as the burning hydrogen shot up and away from the vehicle.